Home CFIV Ford-Iroquois Counties Master Gardeners

 Join the Ford-Iroquois Master Gardeners!

 If you enjoy gardening, learning, and sharing your knowledge with others, the Master Gardener program is for you!
 Volunteers start by taking a Gardener Training class.
-After successfully finishing the training, volunteers become Master Gardener Interns, and they have two years to complete 40 volunteer hours on approved Master Gardener projects.
+After successfully finishing the training, volunteers may apply to become Master Gardener Interns, and they have two years to complete 40 volunteer hours on approved Master Gardener projects.
 Following the internship period, volunteers become Certified Active Master Gardeners.

 Fill out an Interest Form today!